 - Unusual or severe menstrual pain

 Many women would rather do just about anything else besides having a GYN exam.
 While it's true that it's not a favorite experience of many women, it's not as bad as you may think.
 Learning what the exam involves and how quick and painless it will be should help ease any reservations you might have about scheduling your exam.
-Typically, a GYN exam involves a medical history, brief physical exam, breast exam, pelvic exam, STI tests, and other lab tests and counseling.
+Typically, a GYN exam involves a medical history, brief physical exam (including heart, lungs, and abdomen), breast exam, pelvic exam, STI tests, and other lab tests and counseling.

 Here are the details about what you can expect to happen during a GYN exam: